apache/parquet-site/content/en/blog/features/ieee754-order.md

 By embracing IEEE 754 total order and `nan_count`, Apache Parquet now boasts a much clearer, robust foundation for floating-point statistics.
 This update preserves the blazing speed of predicate pushdown while finally taming the edge cases: `NaN` values are accurately counted, signed zeros have their rightful place, and all floating-point bit patterns can be ordered deterministically.

 It’s a small but mighty refinement to the Parquet format.
-It boosts interoperability across different programming languages and query engines, giving readers the precise information they need to prune data without ever having to guess.
+It boosts interoperability across different programming languages and query engines, giving readers the precise information they need to prune data with confidence.

 ## Resources